pxpushers/SPL-420/README.md

 - **WARNING** PROJECT CREATORS ARE RESPONSIBLE FOR INDEXING THEIR OWN COLLECTION.
 CURRENTLY THERE IS NO BYTE-PERFECT IMAGE HASH CHECKER FOR SOLANA INSCRIPTIONS.
 SO USING THIS META-PROTOCOL IS EXTREMELY DIFFICULT TO INDEX UNTIL A TOOL IS BUILT FOR THIS.
 - Visit create.tensor.trade and/or creators.magiceden.io to submit your collection after you verify your hash list!

+If you'd like assistance launching your SPL-420 collection we can help!
+Just hop on the PixelPushers Discord: https://discord.com/invite/RgtFus49A2

 ![](yolomigos.png)